dilsonnn/reactjs-async/README.md

-# A simple project with loading js / css asynchronous.
+# A simple project that loads js / css asynchronous.

 Created as a small PoC to learn how async loading works.